aellispierce/aellispierce.github.io/_posts/2017-06-30-tdd-for-junior-developers.md

-Writing tests, especially with an "outside-in" method where you focus on writing feature tests for what the user will be experiencing, forces junior developers to focus there efforts.
+Writing tests, especially with an "outside-in" method where you focus on writing feature tests for what the user will be experiencing, forces junior developers to focus their efforts.
 It creates a strict set of guidelines.
 You can't move on to anything else until the test you have in front of you is green.

 Additionally, once they've gotten used to it in can really help to break down a